George Pickingill of Canewdon, Essex, England - a Hereditary Witch and/or a Cunning Man

 Martha A do Daur 2 F do Hawkwell

-Between 1864 and 1868, base on the birth locations of George and Mary Pickingill’s children, the family moved from Eastwood to Canewdon, Essex.
-Daughter Mary was born in Eastwood in 1864 and son George was born in Canewdon in 1868.
+Base on the birth locations of George and Mary Pickingill’s children, the family moved from Eastwood to Canewdon, Essex between 1863 and 1867.

 In 1871, George and Mary Ann Pitengale were living in Canewdon, Essex.
 George was an Agricultural Laborer.